ypid/ansibleRole-Sudo/README.md

 Sudo
 =========

-This role currently manages the sudoers file (not the sudoers.d).
+This role currently manages the sudoers file.
-Default behaviour is to construct the default clean OS sudoers file.
+Default behaviour is not to touch the remote unless the variable sudoers_cfg is defined.

 Ubuntu good start point: